 First, There Are The National Rules

-While using any sort of public transportation, the use of a specific FFP2 mask (meaning KN95 or N95) is required.
+When using public transportation, the use of a specific FFP2 mask (equivalent to a KN95 or N95 mask) is required.
 Masks of any kind must also be worn at restaurants when moving to and from your table.
 You might hear a server say “La mascherina, per favore!” if you forget.
-Fines start at 400 euros for noncompliance.
+Fines start at € 400 for non-compliance.

 And Then There Are The Regional Rules

 Starting in November 2020, additional restrictions have been applied to Italy’s 20 regions based on a tiered color system: white (very low risk), yellow (moderate risk), orange (medium-high risk), or red (very high risk).
-Colors are set based on the covid-19 rate of transmission (Rt index) and are updated approximately every two weeks by the Prime Minister.
+Colors are set based on the COVID-19 rate of transmission (Rt index) and are updated approximately every two weeks by the Prime Minister.

 Things can still change at a moment’s notice, so be sure to check local news sources and follow the Ministry of Health when you’re ready to travel to Italy.